dylan96dashintha/dylan96dashintha/README.md

 - 🎓 Final Year Computer Science and Engineering undergraduate at University of Moratuwa
 - 👯 I’m looking to collaborate on full-stack and mobile development
-- 👨‍💻 Former intern on Atlink Communications Inc.
+- 👨‍💻 Former intern at Atlink Communications Inc.